zach-carr/terraform-provider-mongodbatlas/CONTRIBUTING.md

   chore: Upgrades `privatelink_endpoint_service_data_federation_online_archive` resource to auto-generated SDK
   ```

+In this example:
-- The example PR title starts with a task type, "chore:"
+- The title starts with a task type, "chore:"
 - The description begins with an uppercase character, "U" in "Upgrades"
-- The description uses active voice with the verb "Upgrades," where the subject is
+- The description uses active voice with the verb "Upgrades"
-  implicitly the PR itself.

 ### Testing the Provider